ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 {: .bash}

 You will see an automatically updating output message telling you the progress of the analysis.
-It shoul look something like this:
+It should look something like this:

 ~~~
 Started analysis of Arabidopsis_sample1.fq.gz